christophaigner/christophaigner.github.io/_posts/2021-10-10-meditations.md

 And a big part of Stoic philosophy is only focusing on the things we can control, not on things we can’t control.

-> Forget everything else.
+> "Forget everything else.
 Keep hold of this alone and remember it: Each of us lives only now, this brief instant.
-The rest has been lived already, or is impossible to see.
+The rest has been lived already, or is impossible to see."

-> The present is all that they can give up, since that is all you have, and what you do not have, you cannot lose.
+> "The present is all that they can give up, since that is all you have, and what you do not have, you cannot lose."

 ## References
 * [Meditations by Marcus Aurelius](https://www.goodreads.com/book/show/30659.Meditations)